damianhakert/damianhakert.github.io/source/culture/index.md

 ## Summits

-Approximately every 6-9 months, we gather in person to see what we look like in 3-D, and to get to know each other better by working and 'playing' together.
+Approximately every 6-9 months, we gather in person to see how tall everyone is (hard to see with video confercing), and to get to know each other better by working and 'playing' together.
 Here are some [Impressions from the Summit in Amsterdam, October 2015](https://about.gitlab.com/2015/11/30/gitlab-summit-2015/)

 ## Internal Feedback

 By sending out our Feedback Form (find the link to the "open" form by accessing [this "closed" document](https://docs.google.com/document/d/12ZAACGeS2_nz6AFXqf78x9iv2LB_hyX9fcT4s9nJF4M/edit) ) we gather feedback from the team members anonymously.
 We then share the main highlights and concerns / wishes / things people wonder about with the entire team by discussing